percona/percona-server/doc/source/diagnostics/mysql_syslog.rst

  Log All Client Commands (``syslog``)
 ======================================

-When enabled, this feature causes all commands run on the client to be logged to ``syslog``.
+When enabled, this feature causes all commands run by the command line client to be logged to ``syslog``.
+If you want to enable this option permanently, add it to the [mysql] group in my.cnf.

 Version Specific Information